BartlomiejWos/Distance-Measurment-Using-mmWave-Radars/README.md

-# Distance Measurement with mmWave Radars
+# Distance Measurement using mmWave Radars

 This project aims to implement **distance measurement using an SFCW (Stepped-Frequency Continuous Wave)** technique on a **TI mmWave FMCW radar** platform (IWR1843).
 It demonstrates a full signal chain from radar configuration, data acquisition, and firmware modifications, to MATLAB-based DSP analysis.